PencilCode/reference/documents/turtle/animation.html.md

 | fd 100         | fd 100      |
 | lt 90          | rt 90       |
 | fd 100         | fd 100      |

+This code happens to have corresponding actions running at the same time, but what if we unbalance the queues?

+### Example 3: Unbalanced Queues

+If we have the same number of commands, the queues will run at the same time (as shown above).
+But if we have a different number of actions being queued, it